Spoorthi102003/plant_watering_system/README.md

 ![Screenshot 2023-10-17 195446](https://github.com/Spoorthi102003/plant_watering_system/assets/143829280/51848ef0-eab4-4122-9031-8b8359b6fc38)

-We see that the output waveform are in accordance with the testbench written
+We see that the output waveform are in accordance with the testbench written.